dasuttles/spec-kit-codex/templates/commands/tasks.md

 Context for task generation: {ARGS}

 The tasks.md should be immediately executable - each task must be specific enough that an LLM can complete it without additional context.

+If using Codex:
+- Run `scripts/update-codex-md.sh` to sync `CODEX.md` after generating tasks
+- Or run `scripts/update-agent-context.sh codex` to update only the Codex context file